jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 refactor: make it better
 #################################################################################

-* I add another assertion to see what changed in the list_
+* I add another assertion to see what it did to the list_

   .. code-block:: python